MittaAI/webwright/README.md

 ### AI-Powered Code Generation

 Webwright can generate complex code snippets using AI.
-For example, to generate an ASCII fractal:
+For example, to generate a fractal:

 ```bash
 generate fractal --size 20